handiko/Markov-Chain-UpDown-Day/README.md

 ---

-## MQL5 Code to Extract the Transition Matrix
+## MQL5 Code to Extract the Transition Probabilities
 In the folder "Markov Chain Study", I included a simple MQL5 code "_Candle Pattern Study - 1 Candle.mq5_" to "extract" the transition matrix from a specific forex pair.
 The code can actually run on any market as long as it is listed on the MetaTrader platform.

-The code snippet that actually run the calculation:
+The code snippet that actually runs the calculation:
 ```mql5
 #define PREVIOUS_CANDLE 1
 #define CANDLE (PREVIOUS_CANDLE+1)